smkerr/nacsos/Readme.md

 ### Setting up Celery
 We use celery to execute computation-heavy tasks in the background.
-To do this we need to install the *message broker* RabbitMQ
+To do this, we need to install the *message broker* RabbitMQ

 ```
 sudo apt-get install rabbitmq-server